EthanNguyenPM/my-obsidian-vault/03 - Resources/Database/Normalization.md

 ##### 4. Decomposition into 5NF

-If we decompose the table into three smaller tables representing the relationship between each pair of entities:
+If we decompose the table into three smaller tables representing the relationship between each pair of entitie[[Normalization]]s:
 - Consultant-Client
 - Client-Skill
 - Consultant-Skill